+The person served interview reported that person served decide to get services from Arrowhead West, Person served N/A

+• •

+updated yearly.

+•

+the guardian.

+The individual interview reports having N/A

+privacy in their apartment.
+Person served

+reported being treated with dignity and

+respect and has complete control over

+their choices.
+Person served also

+indicated not being forced into making

+choices that they did not want to make.

-Autonomy and Choice, Setting Selection Yes The person served interview reports that a school teacher along with person served decide to get services from Arrowhead West.
-Person served also mentioned knowing of having a personcentered support plan and being updated yearly.
-The staff interviewed reported that individuals have a person-centered N/A support plan that is updated yearly or as needed.
+that person served decide to get services from Arrowhead West.
+Person served also mentioned knowing of having a person-centered support plan and being updated yearly.
+The staff interviewed reported that individuals have a person-centered support plan that is updated yearly or as needed.
 Staff member also confirmed that the choice to receive services from Arrowhead West is the choice of individual and in some cases input from the guardian.
 The individual interview reports having privacy in their apartment.
 Person served can lock the door to their sleeping area.
+Person served mentioned staff has a fob to the complex but do not have keys to apartment.
 Person served reported that staff knock on the door and wait to be invited in before entering.
 Person served mentioned this setting is physically accessible for them.
 Person served reported being treated with dignity and respect and has complete control over their choices.
-Person served also indicated not being forced into making choices that they did not want to make.
-N/A
+Person served also indicated not being forced into making

-Rights of Privacy, Dignity, Respect, and Freedom From Coercion and Restrain Yes The staff member interview reported that individuals live on their own and allotted all the privacy that they desire.
-The staff member confirmed that all can lock their sleeping area.
+Rights of Privacy, Dignity, Respect, and Freedom From Coercion and Restraint Yes The staff member interview reports that individuals live on their own and allotted all the privacy that they desire.
+The staff member confirmed that all have a lock to their sleeping area.
 Staff member mentioned staff are to knock and wait to enter an individual's private space.
 A key is kept if individual lives in an agency home for emergency purpose.
 Staff member indicated all settings are physically accessible for individuals.
 Staff member mentioned to ensure that individuals are treated with respect and dignity staff does not yell at individuals, treat individuals very nicely, and attend code of ethics.
 All interviews confirmed that the individual is free from restraint, seclusion, and coercion.
 The person served mentioned making own schedule and having control over their choices.
-Person served can come and go as they please and does not have a curfew.
+Person served can come and go as they please and does not have a curfew, but might need a ride back.
 Person served mentioned having free access to all areas inside and outside whenever they want.
-When person served wants something to eat, they can access the full kitchen in the apartment at any time and eat anything N/A they choose.
-Person served mentioned having access to laundry facility in the apartment complex that can be used any time.
+When person served wants something to eat, they can N/A access the full kitchen in the apartment at any time and eat anything they choose.
+Person served mentioned having access to laundry facility in the apartment complex that can be used any time. or staff will take individual to a laundry mat.
 The person served also reported that they have a choice in who comes to their home and how long they stay there, this includes staff.
 The person served was aware of their lease with apartment complex.